-Becoming an egg donor means sharing your DNA in order to help create a family for someone else.
-This huge responsibility motivates us to ensure that our donors are genetically sound as well as physically healthy.
+Becoming an egg donor means donating your DNA in order to help create a family for someone else.
+This huge responsibility motivates us to ensure that our egg donors are genetically sound as well as physically healthy.
 This means our potential egg donors need to be tobacco free.

 Research has shown time and time again that using tobacco products can have an adverse effect on fertility.
 Specifically, studies have shown that female smokers will produce fewer follicles, fewer usable eggs, and fewer eggs capable of fertilization when stimulated for IVF treatments.
 There is also a link between miscarriage and tobacco users that could be the result of poor egg quality.

 That research, compounded with the negative effects of tobacco on the overall health of the user, serve as the basis for our tobacco free requirement.
 As part of our responsibility to our intended parents, we require our egg donors to pass a tobacco screening during their application process.